Financial Aid Satisfactory Academic Progress Policy(SAP)

 Students are evaluated at the end of every term for SAP.
 All students are evaluated on three standards: grade point average (qualitative measure), credit hour completion ratio (quantitative measure), and maximum timeframe.
 To maintain eligibility under SAP in “Good Standing,” students must meet all three standards.

 Standard 2: Credit Hour Completion Ratio (Quantitative Measure) Students must maintain a minimum incremental progress by completing a percentage of all credit hours attempted.
 Progress is evaluated at the end of each term.
 Students must successfully complete a minimum of 67 percent of all cumulative credits attempted.
-Rounding rules are not applied to completion ratios.
+Standard rounding rules are applied to the completion rate.

 Standard 3: Maximum Timeframe Students must complete their degree program within 150 percent of the published credit hour requirements for the degree.
 Students who are unable to complete their degree program within the timeframe limitation will be suspended from federal student aid.